This year marks Conserve School's 10th year as a semester school. Conserve School’s Board of Directors has launched a process to:

 Please arrange with an official at your school (typically your counselor, the registrar, or an administrator) to complete and send this form to Conserve School.
 As part of the online application process, a parent will need to electronically sign in the appropriate place on the first page of the form which, when electronically submitted, will automatically be emailed to the designated official at your current school.
 The school official will receive an email asking them to complete and return the form to us with a copy of your transcript, current grades, and most recent standardized test scores.
 (This form is not required for homeschooled students, unless you were enrolled in a traditional school program during the previous school year.
 Homeschooled students, though, should submit scores from a standardized test.
 Click here for more information about standardized testing options for homeschoolers.
 In addition, we ask homeschooled students to submit either a high school transcript, or a description of the topics that have been studied in the past two years.)

 Conserve School will consider applications from students who are citizens of countries other than the United States.
-International students who do not also hold U.S. citizenship must possess a valid I-20 through the Student and Exchange Visitor Program, and arrange with their current U.S. school to transfer the I-20 to Conserve School at the appropriate time.
+International students who do not also hold U.S. citizenship, or other status to lawfully study in the United States, must possess a valid I-20 through the Student and Exchange Visitor Program, and arrange with their current U.S. school to transfer the I-20 to Conserve School at the appropriate time.
 Conserve School cannot accommodate international students who do not already hold a valid I-20 from another U.S. School.

 In addition to Conserve School's standard admission requirements, applicants who are not native English speakers must submit their scores from the TOEFL test.
 Successful applicants are expected to demonstrate a TOEFL score of 110 or higher.